Rydklvr/homepage/content/posts/0004-static-ssl-website-aws/static-ssl-website-aws.md

     created in Certificate Manager should auto-populate it, select it.
     1. If your certificate isn't appearing, go back to **Certificate Manager** and make sure you created it in the **N. Virginia** region.
 7. Leave **Default Root Object** blank.
-Again, I don't know why but it caused me issues.
+Again, I don't know why, but it caused me issues.

 ---